What are the Best Things to Do in Valencia?

-1. Start your day with a Spanish Breakfast
+1. Start Your Day with a Spanish Breakfast

-The standard breakfast in this part of Spain consists of Pan con Tomate (bread with tomato) and coffee.
-If you travel to Valencia you should try this breakfast at least once.
+If you visit Valencia you should try this breakfast at least once.
 And it isn’t hard to find.
 Pretty much every cafe that is open in the morning will offer this breakfast.
-And the best part is: the entire breakfast won’t cost you much more than € 2.50

 It’s a nice way to start the day.
 And if you pick the right spot it will be perfect for people watching and to get a feel for how the Spanish start their day.